CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ### Windows

 #### Python and pyvips
- * Install Python with the latest **installer** https://www.python.org/downloads/windows/ (do not uncheck setting up the `py` shortcut unless you know what you are doing)
+ * Install Python with the latest **installer** https://www.python.org/downloads/windows/ (do not uncheck setting up the `py` shortcut unless you know what you are doing, check 'add Python to PATH'.)

+Installation of pyvips can be skipped if you are planning to use `updtset.cmd` - see below.
+Otherwise:
  * Open Console (Window key + `R` key, type `cmd` and hit `Enter`)
  * Install pyvips with these commands:
 ```